 But there’s another piece of gym equipment that can help you drop pounds and improve your physical fitness—the StairMaster or stair stepper machine.

 This often overlooked machine provides a high-intensity workout that will leave you dripping in sweat.

 And because it mixes resistance training and cardio, it will tone and condition your body at the same time.

-Your stamina will also increase dramatically, which will make running long distances or powering through tough workouts easier.
+Your stamina will also increase dramatically within the first month, which will make running long distances or powering through tough workouts easier.

 If you keep at it, your core will get stronger, your lower body will look more toned, and your bone mass will improve.
 You’ll also have a reduced risk of injury because your muscles and bones will be stronger.

 To learn more about the results you can get from working out on the StairMaster regularly, I spoke to a few fitness experts.
 Here’s what they had to say.

 Have you ever struggled to catch your breath after climbing up a few flights of stairs?

 Stairs increase your heart rate and breathing so much because they’re steeper than most hills.